 When the 'digital' world encompassed journals, every effort was made to transfer the product, the article, the journal, into a digital form.
 So why the lag in giving scientists a digital place in which to collaborate?
 Maybe it is because words are like objects that have to be 'physically' moved (or typed) by us.
 They don't just appear in a digital space without our help.
 Perhaps we feel that the very capable, smart people that perform scientific research can do it all themselves, they can create a digital space and survive there on their own without nurture.

 Who knows?
 What we do know is that there is more we could do to foster scientific collaboration using technology.
-We also know that though is what matters most is the people.
+We also know that what matters most is the people.
 The conversation.
 The imparting of knowledge from peer to peer, teacher to student, Jedi to Padawan.
 Publishers and technology providers have a responsibility to create places for these people to converse and efficiently impart knowledge in order to continue to further scientific research.